- A

 Having flipped through the book backwards, I started going back through the book from front to back.
 This never happens.

 JCPenney didn’t just include one token photo highlighting disability.
 Later in the ad, there is another page devoted to Project Surf Camp.
 You notice that John Taylor, pictured with his daughter, has a prosthetic leg.
 It turns out that John is the founder and director of Project Surf Camp.
-And although the text about the project does have some medical-model language and talks about having a team of “special jcp02education experts”, it also points out that while striving to “improve self-confidence, social skills, physical fitness and to foster a sense of independence,” the experience is also “just plain fun.”
+And although the text about the project does have some medical-model language and talks about having a team of “special education experts”, it also points out that while striving to “improve self-confidence, social skills, physical fitness and to foster a sense of independence,” the experience is also “just plain fun.”

 The ad doesn’t talk about the impact that John has on young people with disabilities as a role model, but it’s easy to imagine the kind of impact he would have, particularly when they realize he was born with a disability!